 First 5 LA prioritizes Integrated Health by advancing practice change across child and family serving systems to help all children in Los Angeles County achieve their optimal development.
 Our goal is to ensure early screening and intervention to prevent the impacts of trauma exposure and developmental-behavioral delays.
 Working in partnership with other organizations, government agencies and funders, First 5 LA seeks to strengthen existing systems and build upon promising practices to reduce stigma, improve outcomes, and elevate the importance of early childhood development.

 First 5 LA is building out countywide system change efforts in two key areas to further strengthen the integration and coordination of health-related systems so that they appropriately respond and meet family needs.
+Click here for a fact sheet.

 - Early Identification and Intervention